Even a show about a family of 10 girls and 1 brother can warm our heart with a few moments every couple of episodes.

 108b Changing the Baby

-- Even though none of his sister were interested in taking part of whatever activity Lincoln suggested, its still sweet that Lincoln wanted to spend some time with his sisters.
+- Even though none of his sisters were interested in taking part in whatever activity Lincoln suggested, it's still sweet that Lincoln wanted to spend some time with his sisters.

 - The montage of Lincoln spending the day with Lily.